-As an Exercise Science major, your coursework will span a number of scientific topics like exercise physiology, kinesiology, biomechanics, nutrition, and injury prevention.
+As an Exercise Science major, your upper-level coursework will span a number of scientific topics like exercise physiology, kinesiology, biomechanics, nutrition, and injury prevention.
 An understanding of all of these subjects will help you to become a well-versed professional who can approach health and fitness problems from a holistic perspective.

 As an Exercise Science major, you'll be ready to enter a variety of fields related to health and wellness.
 If you wish to pursue further study, you'll be well-prepared to become certified in fitness and wellness disciplines or graduate studies in athletic training, physical or occupational therapy, and even MD or OD degree programs.